 - Don’t over-insure.
 If you have two income protection policies, total payouts will be restricted.
 Some IP policies also deduct state benefits from your payout.

 Buying income protection

 - If you’re a smoker, shop around.
-Some providers, including Cirencester Friendly and Holloway Friendly Society don’t add an extra premium.
-With most other providers, smokers pay around 50% more than non-smokers.
+Some providers, including Cirencester Friendly and Holloway Friendly Society, don’t add an extra premium.
+With most other providers, smokers can pay 50% more than non-smokers.

 - Make sure you reveal all your health issues when applying for a policy.
 Insurers can turn down a claim if they find out about a health condition you didn't previously flag up, no matter how small it seems.
 It is always better to disclose too much information than risk a rejected claim further down the line.